 The Modus HTTP API allows you to securely call and fetch data from an HTTP endpoint.
 It’s similar to the HTTP fetch API used in JavaScript, but with some modifications to work with Hypermode Functions.

-Additionally, you should use placeholders for host secrets in the manifest, rather than hardcoding them in your functions.
-Enter the values for each hosts’ secrets via the Hypermode UI.
+Additionally, you should use placeholders for connection secrets in the manifest, rather than hardcoding them in your functions.
+Enter the values for each connections’ secrets via environment variables or the Hypermode UI.
 This ensures that your secrets are securely stored, aren’t committed to your repository, and aren’t visible or accessible from your functions code.

 Import